-Finding the value of marital property
+Finding the Value of Marital Property

 Soon after the divorce case has been filed, the court will set a date or dates that the parties must use to value each asset.
-The valuation date or dates may be any time after the beginning of the divorce action up until the trial, if there is one.
-Sometimes, New York courts will choose the valuation date depending on whether the increase in value is due to active or passive factors.
+The valuation date or dates may be any time from the beginning of the divorce action up until the trial, if there is one.
+Sometimes, New York courts will choose the valuation date depending on whether the increase or decrease in value is due to active or passive factors.

 An active increase in value comes from some direct contribution of a spouse.
 For instance, one spouse increases the value of a business by working in its day-to-day activities.
-Other examples of an active increase in value include situations where one spouse manages a stock portfolio that increases in value, or does renovations or improvements to property that increases the value.
+Other examples of an active increase in value include situations where one spouse actively manages a stock portfolio that increases in value, or does renovations or improvements to property that increases the value.
 Generally, assets whose value increases by active contribution of a spouse are valued as of the date when the divorce action began.

 Once the valuation date is determined, some assets are easy to value.
 Bank accounts, stock portfolios, and other financial instruments will have a certain value on the valuation date which is set forth on their monthly statements.
 For other marital assets, like cars, furniture and household items, it may be more difficult to establish a fair market value.
 Market value is a price that a willing buyer and seller would agree to on the open market.
 This value is generally much lower than replacement value.
-The parties may each hire appraisers for this purpose, or the parties can agree on a neutral, expert appraiser.
+The parties may each hire their own appraisers for this purpose, or the parties can agree on a neutral, expert appraiser.

 Still other marital assets can be extremely more difficult to value and their worth may be disputed.
 Assets such as businesses, professional practices, advanced degrees, real estate and collectibles may require expert witness testimony and appraisals.
 In some cases, the parties can agree to hire one neutral appraiser and agree to that person’s valuation of the property.